thetkpark/csc371-assignment/hadoop-hw/README.md

 6. Create `hadoop` user in each vm

+6. Create new direcotry for storing files in HDFS with `sudo mkdir -p /usr/local/hadoop/hdfs/data`

+6. Change ownership to the `hadoop` user using `sudo chown -R hadoop:hadoop /usr/local/hadoop/hdfs/data`

 7. Download the binary of Hadop 3.3.1 and extract the archive.

 8. Update `etc/hadoop/hadoop-env.sh` on all nodes to export the necessary environment variable